 - For help with problems downloading files, see What to do if you can't download or save files.

 - For help with embedded media on web pages, see Fix common audio and video issues.

-- For help changing the e-mail program that Firefox uses, see Change the program used to open email links.
+- For help changing the e-mail program Firefox uses, see Change the program used to open email links.

 Changing download actions

+You can change what action Firefox takes for defined content types.
 This will not affect media embedded in a web page – only links to the files themselves.

-- The Action column will give you a drop-down menu, with options on action to take, whenever you click that type of file.
+- The Action column will give you a drop-down menu, with options on the action to take.

-- Always ask: will prompt you to select what action you want Firefox to take when you click on that type of file.
-This can be useful if Firefox is automatically saving a file type or is always opening it with a certain program and you want to be asked what to do.
+- Always ask: This will show you a prompt asking What should Firefox do with this file? (see below) so that you can choose the action you want to take.
+This can be useful if Firefox is automatically saving that type of file or is always opening it with a certain application, and you want to be asked what to do.